Unbiased Comparison Between Almonte v Corewise Saws

 We trust this helps in your buying decision process.

-In our opinion it seems you get greater 'bang-for-buck' with Corewise, but overall you will get many cutting hours out of either machine.
+In our opinion, it seems you get greater 'bang-for-buck' with the Corewise, but overall you will get many cutting hours out of either machine.

-In Australia, at the current time, Almonte exclusively distribute their core saw through Westernex, and don't offer anyone else this distribution.
+In Australia, at the current time, Almonte exclusively distributes their core saw through Westernex, and don't offer anyone else this distribution.